pabliqe/slugtenberg/README.md

 │  │  └─ Partial templates invoked at {% include 'filename' %}.
 │  │
 │  └─ *
-│     └─ Other files can also be invoked by adding the filename and extension.
+│     └─ Other files can also be invoked with the extension as {% include 'filename.svg' %}.
 ```

 **Media & Asset Files**